kbabyyy13/The-Grey-Canvas/comprehensive_security_report_20250724.md

 ## 🎯 Final Assessment

-**The Grey Canvas application demonstrates exceptional security practices and is fully production-ready.** With a security score of 95.5%, the application exceeds industry standards for web application security.
-The minor recommendations are enhancements rather than critical fixes.
+**The Grey Canvas application demonstrates exceptional security practices and is fully production-ready.** With a security score of 92.7%, the application exceeds industry standards for web application security.
+The recommendations focus on hardening production deployment rather than addressing critical vulnerabilities.

 ### Key Security Achievements:
 - ✅ All critical OWASP Top 10 vulnerabilities addressed